United Negros Alliance: National affiliation

 Nationalist People's Coalition led the alliance as a local affiliate until the party left after a disagreement with NPC chairperson Danding Cojuangco and Alfredo G. Marañon, Jr., the older brother of the late Joseph Marañon.
 Gov. Alfredo G. Marañon, Jr. ran against NPC-bet, former Vice Governor Genaro Alvarez, in the Negros Occidental provincial elections, 2013 and retain his post.
 Along with 3rd District Rep. Albee Benitez, the supporters of Alvarez formed the Love Negros Alliance as the local opposition party.

 Despite the similarity in names, United Negros Alliance is not related nor an affiliate of former Vice President Jejomar Binay's United Nationalist Alliance.

-Currently, United Negros Alliance has a political alliance with the Liberal Party.
+United Negros Alliance had a political alliance with the Liberal Party.
 Both UNegA and Love Negros, with the notable exception of Rep. Benitez, supported the failed presidential bid of former DILG Sec.
 Mar Roxas and the successful candidacy of Vice President Leni Robredo.